Swart-lab/bleties/README.md

 MILRET - Method of IES Long-read Retention
 ------------------------------------------

+Inputs:
+ * Mapping of PacBio HiFi/CCS reads to reference genome
+ * Reference assembly
+ * Feature table (GFF3) of IES junctions, either from MILRAA output or third party tool

 Reimplementation of MIRET in the ParTIES pipeline.
-MIRET takes two reference
+MIRET takes the following
-genomes: somatic and germline, and separate mapping files of the same reads to the somatic and germline genomes, to identify reads that map to the IES+ (germline) vs. those that map to the IES- (somatic) forms.
+inputs: two reference genomes (somatic and germline), separate mapping files of the same reads to the somatic and germline genomes, and coordinates of known IES junctions.
+Reads that map with match to the somatic version are counted as IES-, whereas reads that map with match to the germline version are counted as IES+.

+With long reads, we assume that IESs are spanned completely by most reads, vs short reads, where reads are unlikely to completely span an IES insert.
+So we do not count soft/hard clips on the ends of reads, only matches and inserts.
+We also assume that the read mapper will handle mapping of reads containing inserts properly.
+Therefore, we only map the reads to the somatic genome.
+Reads that do contain IES+ forms will be reported as mappings with insert operations ("I" in the CIGAR string).
+We then simply compare reads mapping with match to the somatic genome at the IES junction (counted as IES-) to reads mapping with an insert at the exact location of the IES junction (counted as IES+).

 Differences of MILRET to MIRET:
  * MILRET uses only the somatic (IES-) as mapping reference, and assumes that